This post may contain affiliate links. Please read our disclosure policy.

-This gluten free coffee cake has that classic rich, tender golden cake, topped with a that classic nubby, sweet streusel crumb topping.
+This gluten free coffee cake has that classic rich, tender golden cake, topped with a that classic nubby, sweet streusel topping.

 The crumb of this delicious cake is dense, but incredibly tender and moist.
 It's really a golden cake, instead of a gluten free vanilla cake.

 Traditional cakes with a more open crumb, like vanilla cake, are typically made with a liquid in the batter like milk.
-This coffee cake has just 2 tablespoons of milkโand the rest of the moisture comes from sour cream.
+This coffee cake has just 2 tablespoons of milk—and the rest of the moisture comes from sour cream.

-The dense texture of this golden yellow cake combined with the huge cinnamon and sugar crumbles on top make it perfect for enjoying along with a hot cup of coffee or teaโor with a tall glass of milk.
+The dense texture of this golden yellow cake combined with the huge cinnamon and sugar crumbles on top make it perfect for enjoying along with a hot cup of coffee or tea—or with a tall glass of milk.
 The cake is perfectly sweet, but not so sweet that the brown sugar crumble topping feels like it doesn't belong or like it's “too much.”

 - All purpose gluten free flour blend, including xanthan gum: This provides structure and texture for the cake; you must use one of my recommended blends or the cake ingredients won't combine properly or bake with the right texture

-- Baking powder: Provides rise
+- Baking powder: Provides most of the rise.

-- Baking soda: Neutralizes the acid in the sour cream and helps the cake brown
+- Baking soda: Neutralizes the acid in the sour cream and helps the cake brown in the oven.

 - Salt: Brings out all the other flavors and offsets the sweetness a bit